What is Sclerotherapy?

 Sclerotherapy is a safe, proven medical procedure that treats both the symptoms and the cause of varicose veins and spider veins.
 Sclerotherapy treatment sessions usually take less than half an hour, with no hospitalization required.
 Most patients do not find sclerotherapy treatments to be particularly painful, and recovery time is generally very short—most people are back to their regular routine the same day.

 For sclerotherapy treatments, a series of microinjections of a solution (“sclerosant”) are administered directly into varicose veins or spider veins.
+Watch the video below on how ultrasound-guided sclerotherapy treats varicose and spider veins.

 HOW SCLEROTHERAPY WORKS